 INSERT with an identical

-timestamp and location as an existing row will succeed and create an
+timestamp and location as an existing row succeeds and create an

 additional row in the database.